-10:00 - 10:30: Sign in and snack if needed in education cabins.

-10:30 - 12:00: Guided tour with planned educational stops around the park

-12:00 - 13:00: Lunch in the cabins or on benches outside

-13:00 - 13:45: Workshop based on educational focus

-13:45 onward: Time to explore the park yourselves or head back to the coach!
+- 10:00 10:30: Sign in and snack if needed.
+Toilet stop! - 10:30 12:00: Guided tour with planned educational stops around the park - 12:00 13:00: Lunch in the cabins or on benches outside - 13:00 13:45: Workshop based on educational focus - 13:45 onward: Time to explore the park yourselves or head back to the coach!

 Times of the day can be adapted depending on your groups needs and may be slightly different depending on your group numbers and session.
 Some workshops may take longer to complete.
+If you want your students to play in the large playground, please let us know when making your booking as it changes our schedule.
 Please contact us to discuss any changes you may need to make and we will do our best to accommodate.